brainlid/wbs_markdown/examples/wbs.bicycle-product.md

 # Bicycle WBS

-Represents the creation of a new Bicycle product.
+Represents the creation of a new Bicycle product that is only a minor variation of an existing product.
 Going through product concept, design, construction, and testing.

 chart {#stories-chart}